-Knowing what position your baby is in can be really comforting to expectant parents.
+Knowing what position your baby is in can be hard to tell.
 Baby will most likely need to be head down in order to facilitate a vaginal delivery.
-But, what are the signs that baby has turned head down (also called cephalic) and what can you do if they’re not?
+Signs that baby is cephalic (head down) include fetal movement, and engagement in the pelvis — but there’s more to it.
+Also, the gold standard is an ultrasound — but do you need one?
+Let’s talk about it.

 What are the signs that baby has turned head down?